Port Huron Museum Vision and Mission Statements

 In 2003, the Museum opened its third satellite, the US Coast Guard Cutter (Retired) BRAMBLE Museum Ship, which was closed to the public in 2011, due to economic conditions.

 In 2010, the Museum entered into an agreement with St. Clair County Parks and Recreation to be the operating partner at the Fort Gratiot Light Station property.
 This 5-acre, 6 building site, including the historic 1829 tower, was closed in 2008 due to the conditions of the buildings.
 In 2010, the property was deeded from the National Park Service/US Coast Guard to St. Clair County.
-Restoration has begun, and the Museum will begin operations with a gift shop, tours and exhibits in mid-2012.
+The restoration process began shortly thereafter and is expected to take approximately 25 years to complete.
+Museum operations of the gift shop, tours, and exhibits began in May 2012, when the site was officially reopened to the public.